-With the revision of the Roman Missal, there also comes a restoration of the Exultet, or, as it is know in the Missal, the Paschal Proclamation.
-The revision is more in line with the original Latin, including the refernce to the material in the candle.
+With the revision of the Roman Missal, there also comes a restoration of the Exsultet, or, as it is know in the Missal, the Paschal Proclamation.
+The revision is more in line with the original Latin, including the reference to the material in the candle.
 Those who have studied the text loving joke, "The bees are back!"

 Nevertheless, I present both the Latin and English versions of this absolutely joyous proclamation, the announcement of the rising from the dead of our Savior and our salvation.